TrainMeUK LogoTrainMeUK

 A Simple Training Plan You Can Run Without Drama

 If you try to teach everything at once, staff disengage.
 If you break it into short moments, it sticks.
+That matches what Cognitive Load Theory predicts: working memory can only handle a handful of new ideas at a time.

 Do it like this: